cncf/techdocs/docs/analysis/criteria.md

 ### SEO, Analytics and site-local search

-SEO helps users find your project and it's documentation, and analytics helps you monitor site traffic and diagnose issues like page 404s.
-Intra-site search, while optional, can offer your readers a site-focused search results.
+SEO helps users find your project and its documentation, and analytics helps you monitor site traffic and diagnose issues like page 404s.
+Intra-site search, while optional, offers your readers site-focused search results and is strongly recommended.

 We evaluate on the following: